Chart Color Schemes

 In terms of cultural diversity, Coolangatta records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Coolangatta's cultural diversity was found to be roughly in line with the wider region, with 82.5% of its population being citizens, 77.4% born in Australia, and 90.7% speaking English only at home.
-Christianity was the main religion in Coolangatta, comprising 49.5% of people.
-However, Judaism showed overrepresentation, making up 0.2% compared to the region's 0.1%.
+Coolangatta's cultural diversity aligns with its wider region, with 82.5% citizens, 77.4% born in Australia, and 90.7% speaking English only at home.
+Christianity is the predominant religion, comprising 49.5%.
+Judaism appears more prevalent here than regionally (0.2% vs 0.1%).

 Frequently Asked Questions - Diversity